MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 ## Firewall requirements for additional Azure services

 Depending on additional Azure services you enable on HCI, you may need to make additional firewall configuration changes.
-Refer to the following links for information on firewall requirements for each Azure service.
+Refer to the following links for information on firewall requirements for each Azure service:

 - [AKS on Azure Stack HCI](/azure-stack/aks-hci/system-requirements?tabs=allow-table#aks-on-azure-stack-hci-requirements)
 - [Azure Arc-enabled servers](/azure/azure-arc/servers/network-requirements)